DukeLurkin/Horiseon-accessibility/README.md

 ## Users Story
-As a coding student I was given a task to pretend I was REAL coder.
+As a coding student I was given a task to pretend I was a REAL coder.
 At my pretend job, my client is a marketing agency with unreasonable standards like all the marketing agencies that I've worked for IRL.
 The following is my User Story and Acceptance Criteria for this project: